saraoros/lets-talk-tech-blog/README.md

   # Description

-  `This was created to have a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.`
+  `This app was created to have a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.`

   # Images